How to Change the Size of Your Room With Paint

 The paint can be any pale hue, though, for maximum impact, we recommend something in the white family.

 To give the feeling of expansive space, no matter the size of the room, paint the walls, trim, and ceiling the same color.
 Keep the floor light, too, by adding light rugs over dark wood, linoleum, or tile.
 Then step back and watch your room expand.
+This monochromatic approach minimizes contrast, allowing the eye to flow smoothly throughout the room—creating a sense of openness.
+A unified backdrop reduces visual boundaries and helps eliminate the “boxy” feel that often comes with tight spaces.

 Make It Taller